bradcerasani/bradcerasani.me/content/writing/a-dance-with-sinatra/index.md

 I've been wanting to write my own blogging app since seeing [this post](http://sam.roon.io/new-blog) by [Sam Soffes'](http://twitter.com/soffes) about one of his many blog iterations earlier this year.
 He wrote a Sinatra app that uses a GitHub repo of markdown files as posts and caches them in Redis.
 I really liked the idea of using static markdown files as a post archive; no messy databases or clunky web interface to get in the way of actually writing.
 I built something similar.

-## The Build
+## The build

-This was my first adventure in server-side programming, so the build took a while.
+This was my first trial in server-side programming, so the build took a while.
 Though I had studied some Ruby previously, there's no substitute for diving in and getting your hands dirty.
 I found a handful of repos on Github that performed similar actions, so I cloned a handful locally and referenced them throughout the build.
 While Sam's blog was the original inspiration, his Redis integration was an added level of complexity that I wasn't ready for.
 Here's a quick overview of my my app, starting with a sample markdown file:

 ```yaml
 # A-Dance-With-Sinatra.md